 Not surprisingly, I was miserable almost every day when I was younger and wanted to die constantly.
 I believed no one loved me--except maybe my dad and cat--that I was abnormal, unlikeable and stupid.
 I truly believed no one would miss me and just wanted the constant pain to go away.
 Far worse than the constant dread was the isolation and feeling like I was under a constant microscope.
 As a result, I would dress exactly the same every day.
 Any change was scary because I did not know if I would get harmed or picked on for it.
 I also developed many internal coping strategies to get through the day where I could numb myself and feel nothing for long stretches until I was somewhere safe.
 I was extremely compartmentalized.
 After a while, I resisted any physical contact from adults and would shudder and hide if they wanted to give me a hug.
 I was usually forced to and so I would disconnect and go through the motions so it would be over soon.
 For a long while as a young adult, it would feel like acid if someone brushed up against me and I couldn't stand the thought of a single loving touch and I avoided hugs like the plague.
 I made exceptions if someone was in pain and needed one.

 However, in my isolation, I was not alone.

-During this confusing time I was on constant alert always feeling threatened and constantly turning inwards to hide.
-At the same time, God gave me a sense of value, an aspect of my identity that was not warped and turned me outward to see others and to do my best to love them.
+During this confusing time, I was on constant alert always feeling threatened and constantly turning inwards to hide.
+At the same time, God gave me a sense of value, an aspect of my identity that was not warped and also turned me outward to see others and to do my best to love them.
 I could love others because God loved me and saw all that was hidden, lost, ugly and crushed.

 Part 3 to come.